 Levi: ...Because they need a scenario that they now have worked their brain up to.

 Levi: Yeah, I had the chance to go to South Africa.
-And I learned that cheetahs, they have a ability to run only until their brain hits 105 degrees.
+And I learned that cheetahs, they have the ability to run only until their brain hits 105 degrees.

 Jim: Isn’t that something?